eProsima/vulcanexus/docs/rst/tutorials/micro/getting_started/getting_started.rst

   # ~/microros_ws
   ros2 run micro_pubsub subscriber

 The listener will start printing messages to the console.
-Notice how the creation of entities and each publication appears on the Agent log:
+Notice how the creation of entities and each publication appears on the Agent log.